 Hear from Partner Cities

-City of Bend, Oregon, USA
+City of Chattanooga, Tennessee, USA

 Overland Park is proud to partner with the Strong Cities Network on a pilot initiative to bring government and community together to develop a comprehensive approach to prevent hate, extremism, and polarization from taking root in our city.
 Maintaining social cohesion in our city in the midst of the increasingly-divisive time in which we are living is a priority.
 Overland Park prides itself on the innovative approaches it is taking to build and strengthen trust with and between our communities, from our Crisis Action Team to the Neighborhood Executive Committee.
 Together with Strong Cities, we look forward to further strengthening these efforts.